Cuis-Smalltalk/TheCuisBook/README.md

 to people new to Smalltalk and even computer programming.
 The book comes in three parts.

-The part one of the book is an introduction to Smalltalk, it wants to be an informal introduction to get the user smoothly acclimated to the Cuis world: the user will learn a bit about the syntax, the environment and its tools, the user will write small applications.
+Part one of the book is an introduction to Smalltalk, it wants to be an informal introduction to get the user smoothly acclimated to the Cuis world: the user will learn a bit about the syntax, the environment and its tools, the user will write small applications.
 The